 Bob Bavasi is a principal with Bavasi Sports Partners.
 Bob and his wife, Margaret Bavasi, both attorneys-at-law, were founders, owners, and operators of the Everett AquaSox, an affiliate of the Seattle Mariners.

 They went on to start the Yuba-Sutter Gold Sox, a professionally operated summer college team, and the Horizon Air Summer Series, a summer-long competition among select summer college teams.

-As Chair of both the Washington State Community College System and the Washington State Tourism and Economic Development Board, his involvement in education, tourism, and baseball has taken him to Japan for many years.
+As Chair of both the Washington State Community College System and the Washington State Tourism and Economic Development Board, his involvement in education, tourism, and baseball has taken him to Japan for over 20 years.

 Bob is a certified Japan Travel Specialist, a certification earned from the Japan National Tourism Organization, a department of the Japanese Government.

-Shane moved on to MLB’s New York office, where his work included baseball development through camps and coaching clinics, contract approvals and other administrative processes related to player acquisition, and extensive baseball-related travel to every continent but Antarctica.
-He also helped operate the World Baseball Classic, All-Star Futures Games, and Arizona Fall League.
+After a two-year stint in the D.R., he moved to the MLB offices in New York, where his duties included developing the game in both traditional and non-traditional baseball countries, contract approvals and other administrative processes related to player acquisition, and working on MLB-operated events such as the World Baseball Classic, All-Star Futures Game, and the Arizona Fall League.